Rocscience International Conference 2025 is going to take place in Sydney, Australia Read more

 5.2.2 Histograms of Other Data

 In addition to the Factor of Safety, you can plot histograms of various data (i.e. wedge information, forces, stresses, slope geometry, etc.).
-This can be easily done in Histogram Plot View.
+This can be easily done in the Histogram Plot View.

 1. Select Change Plot Data Change Plot Data Icon on the left sidebar in Histogram Plot View.